 Emergency Preparedness Kit Checklist – Download this PDF and fill it out!

 House Readiness Checklist for Evacuations – Download the PDF for a quick review to safeguard your house when evacuating.

 Apart from personal items, pack enough supplies to sustain yourself/your family for up to a 72-hour period.
 Make sure you have sufficient fuel.

 Items to take with you: Have a grab-and-go kit.
 Include essential supplies, such as water, food, and first-aid supplies.
 See a full list of items on the back.

-Stay tuned for updates which will be available through local media and posted on the Yellowhead County Website and Facebook page during an emergency or disaster.
+Stay tuned for updates that will be available through local media and posted on the Yellowhead County Website and Facebook page during an emergency or disaster.
 Find us on Facebook at www.facebook.com/yellowheadcounty